google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Test it out

 Open the sample app and create a stack of blocks.
-Enter keyboard navigation mode by pressing **shift + control + K**.
-Move your cursor down a few blocks and then press **ctrl + W**.
+Enter into keyboard navigation mode (**ctrl + shift + k**).
+Move the cursor down a few blocks and then press **ctrl + W**.
 Notice how the cursor jumps to the top of the stack of blocks.

 ![](./skip_to_top.gif)

 ## Change current key mappings

-In this section, you will update key mappings so you can use the arrow keys for your cursor instead of the default **WASD** keys.
+This section will update key mappings so users can use the arrow keys for their cursor instead of the default **WASD** keys.

 Before adding the key mappings below, import the shortcut names by adding the following line to the top of `index.js`: